-- For programs more than one semester in length: Close of business, ten business days from the semester start date, excluding campus closures and holidays. - For programs one semester or less in length: Close of business, three business days from the semester start date, excluding campus closures and holidays. - For session-based programs: Close of business, five business days from the semester start date, excluding campus closures and holidays.
+- For programs more than one semester in length: Close of business, ten business days from the semester start date, excluding campus closures and holidays. - For programs one semester or less in length: Close of business, three business days from the semester start date, excluding campus closures and holidays. - For session-based programs with 2 sessions/semester: Close of business, five business days from applicable session start date, excluding campus closures and holidays. - Course additions: Close of business, three business days from applicable semester or session start date excluding campus closures and holidays.
+Course additions must be approved by the Program Director.